jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 properties such as parametricity, program equivalence, and the gradual guarantee.
-Nevertheless, understanding a proof of type safety via logical relations is a helpful stepping stone to understanding these more complex use cases, especial when the logical relations employ more advanced techniques, such as step indexing.
+Nevertheless, understanding a proof of type safety via logical relations is a helpful stepping stone to understanding these more complex use cases, especially when the logical relations employ more advanced techniques, such as step indexing.
 In this blog post I prove type safety of a cast calculus (an intermediate language of the gradually typed lambda calculus).
 The proof is in Agda and the proof